sounak07/backend-engineering/Sys Design Case Studies/figma_db_scale.md

 **Logical sharding** - Figma separated logical sharding with physical sharding which allowed safer and low cost logical sharding rollout with database views and testing before the actual physical failover, which basically refers to the eventual transition from logical sharding to physical sharding.

-**DBProxy** -  A dbProxy was built whose job was to intercept the incoming queries from application layer and router them to the specific shards as required.
-It has the ability to parse and execute
+**DBProxy query engine** -  A DBProxy was built whose job was to intercept the incoming queries from application layer and router them to the specific shards as required.
+It has the ability to parse and execute complex horizontally sharded queries.

+**Shadow Application readiness** -  An application readiness tool was built whose jobs was to predict how live traffic would behave with different sharded keys and help application teams understand what to change and fix in order to adopt sharding.

+**Full Logical Replication** - Figma chose to replicate the entire dataset instead of a “filtered logical replication” (where only a subset of data is copied to each shard) but allow write/read only to a particular subset of the data.